 - 1. Parents must complete an administration of medication form. - 2.
 Medicine should be stored in an A5 zip wallet containing the form and emergency information and record of medicine being given included. - 3.
-Medicine should be stored in the medicine cupboard/medicine fridge (located in the staff room). - 4.
+Medicine should be stored in the medicine cupboard/medicine fridge (located in the 'kitchen room' within school). - 4.
 Training and guidance should be sought via the School Health Service for non-routine administrations of medicine (e.g. epipen training).